If I Can't Have You (Kelly Clarkson song): Critical reception

-Bill Lamb of About.com dismissed "If I Can't Have You" as being to similar in sound to Miley Cyrus' "Fly on the Wall", deeming as song that should not have been included in All I Ever Wanted.
+Bill Lamb of About.com dismissed "If I Can't Have You" as being to similar in sound to Miley Cyrus' "Fly on the Wall", deeming the song as one that should not have been included on All I Ever Wanted.
 The Harvard Crimson writer Olivia S. Pei finds it, "Already Gone" and "Impossible" as the album's soothing tunes, writing that they "to the cheerful and energetic whole" and generate "some of the album's moving pieces".
 Pei also commented that the song's use of Auto-Tune gives it an impersonal feel.
 Blake Solomon, a writer for AbsolutePunk, compared the recording to musical compositions by American pop singers Lady Gaga and Katy Perry, writing that its lack of youthful authenticity, which he claims is displayed in the two artists' works.
 Sal Cinquemani of Slant Magazine commented that the vocal procession present in the song creates a synthetic tone, but otherwise found the song to be "terrific".